sblauth/cashocs/docs/source/demos/optimal_control/doc_iterative_solvers.rst

     adjoint_ksp_options = [
         ["ksp_type", "minres"],
-        ["pc_type", "icc"],
+        ["pc_type", "jacobi"],
-        ["pc_factor_levels", 0],
         ["ksp_rtol", 1e-6],
         ["ksp_atol", 1e-15],
     ]

-As can be seen, we now use a completely different solver, namely MINRES (the minimal residual method) with an ICC (incomplete Cholesky factorization) preconditioner with zero levels of fill, i.e., it uses the sparsity pattern of the system matrix.
+As can be seen, we now use a completely different solver, namely MINRES (the minimal residual method) with a jacobi preconditioner.
 Finally, the tolerances for the adjoint solver can also be rather different from the ones of the state system, as is shown here.

 .. hint::